mozilla/servicebook/README.rst

 Service Book
 ============

-Small dashboard that lists web services, and displays their swagger documentation.
+Small dashboard that lists all QA projects, and displays their swagger documentation and everything we have about them.

-Registering a new service is simply done by adding its swagger spec.